maxritter/aws-bedrock-multi-agent-blueprint/README.md

   ```
 - To regenerate the OpenAPI schema from the annotated code of your Lambda function, run the `API SCHEMA` launch configuration.
 You can find an overview about the implemented functionality [in this PDF](./data/api/Clinical%20Trials%20Bedrock%20API.pdf).

-## Possible Improvements
+## Improvements

 - Add end-to-end agent evaluation using a framework like [AWS Agent Evaluation](https://awslabs.github.io/agent-evaluation/) or [LangFuse Evaluation Pipelines](https://langfuse.com/docs/scores/external-evaluation-pipelines)
 - Add a reranker to the knowledge base to improve the quality of the RAG responses as shown in [this code example](https://github.com/aws-samples/amazon-bedrock-samples/blob/main/rag/knowledge-bases/features-examples/02-optimizing-accuracy-retrieved-results/re-ranking_using_kb.ipynb)
-- Split the application into frontend and backend using FastAPI for the backend server, similar to [this example](https://github.com/aws-samples/amazon-bedrock-samples/tree/main/rag/knowledge-bases/features-examples/03-deploying-fastapi-server) that does the same for LangGraph
+- Split the application into frontend and backend using FastAPI for the backend server, similar to [this example](https://github.com/JoshuaC215/agent-service-toolkit/tree/main) that does the same for LangGraph
 - Use a prompt router for Anthropic to route the user's query to the most appropriate agent, as explained in [this example](https://github.com/awslabs/generative-ai-cdk-constructs/blob/main/src/cdk-lib/bedrock/README.md#prompt-routing)

 ## Acknowledgements